A Lesson to Learn: NuZee Inc. (NUZE)

-NuZee Inc. (NASDAQ:NUZE) went up by 163.18% from its latest closing price compared to the recent 1-year high of $15.35.
-The company’s stock price has collected 161.88% of gains in the last five trading sessions.
-Press Release reported 11 hours ago that Cuvée Coffee Expands into Select Walmart Stores Nationwide with Single Serve Filter Bag Format
+NuZee Inc. (NASDAQ:NUZE) went down by -12.04% from its latest closing price compared to the recent 1-year high of $14.50.
+The company’s stock price has collected 122.06% of gains in the last five trading sessions.
+Press Release reported on 11/12/21 that Thinking about buying stock in NuZee, Paysafe, Marqeta, Xpeng, or Evgo?

 Is It Worth Investing in NuZee Inc. (NASDAQ :NUZE) Right Now?